 With support from the Inspirit Foundation, we have a youth video project underway on the theme of pluralism.
 Called "Pluralism: Tell it; See it; Hear it," the project brings groups of diverse youth together to express themselves through video.
 Rana Salah is replacing Trisha Islam on this initiative because Trisha was accepted to Oxford for a Masters of Science in Comparative Social Policy.

-As part of the pluralism project, we're hosting the following events.
+As part of the pluralism project, we have hosted or are about to host the following events.
 Everyone is welcome and admission is free.

-SATURDAY, August 9 at 3:00 pm at Church of the Epiphany, Verdun (métro de l'Église) – We're going out of the Library for this event.
+SATURDAY, August 9, 2014 at 3:00 pm at Church of the Epiphany, Verdun (métro de l'Église) – We went out of the Library for this event.